songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.28 =
+* New option to hide a floating bar until scrolled past a header region
+* New option to hide a floating bar when scrolled to a footer region
+* New "Center docked" option for the horizontal floating bar

+= 1.7.27 =
+* New "Attach to content" option for the vertical floating bar
+* Add Mix
+* Remove Delicious
+* Remove Polyvore
+* Remove Yahoo Bookmarks
+* Remove Yahoo Messenger

+= 1.7.26 =
+* Add Mastodon share button
+* Update admin interface
+* Remove the LinkedIn share count option because LinkedIn no longer provides share counts
+* Remove Oknotizie

+= 1.7.25 =
+* Fix service count options in settings
+* Load JS for the customizer only when the customizer is used (thanks Neil)

+= 1.7.24 =
+* Move JS into a single block to prevent issues caused by some site optimization plugins
+* Simplify file paths & URLs
+* Prevent Cloudflare's experimental Rocket Loader from causing script issues
+* Remove Google+ share count options because Google+ no longer provides counters
+* Remove AIM, BuddyMarks, diHITT, Jamespot, Netlog, NewsVine, NUjij, Segnalo, Stumpedia, YouMob

 = 1.7.23 =
 * Add `addtoany_content` class name to container in content